 Maximize Social Media

 As part of your marketing efforts, a strong social media presence is essential to capture the attention of your ideal clients.
-From Facebook, to Instagram, to Pinterest, there are plenty of ways to increase awareness about your brand and book more weddings.
+From Facebook, to Instagram, to Pinterest, and more, there are plenty of ways to increase awareness about your brand and book more weddings.

 Article to read: 14 Tips to Building a Strong Social Media Plan This Year